NickoJose/PodcastApp/codingStandards.md

    - This header must contain one @param for every method parameter, even if it's self-explanatory in name (in which case it is acceptable to have a 1-3 word description).

    - The header must also contain an @return field.
-If the method is void, "@return - void" is perscribed.
+If the method is void, "@return - void" is fine.

 3. Non-header comments are left up to programmer discression in order to show logic and chunk the code into sections.